top of page

 Rethinking Strategy and Statecraft for the 21st Century of Complexity

-Cultivating 'Strategic Diplomacy' in the Asia-Pacific and Beyond
+Cultivating 'Strategic Diplomacy' in the Indo-Asia-Pacific and Beyond

 Strategy is 'the art of creating power'.
 Statecraft is the skill of governing a sovereign state.
 We ask: how do international actors mobilize power and exercise statecraft within a world that gives them less control over the outcomes they want to achieve?